David Horowitz: David Horowitz Freedom Center

 Horowitz was the editor of the Center's website FrontPage Magazine.
 It has been described by scholars and writers as right-wing, far-right, Islamophobic, and anti-Islam.

 Political positions

 Horowitz was a former Marxist, but was later described as being conservative.
+He has described himself as "a defender of gays and 'alternative lifestyles', a moderate on abortion, and a civil rights activist".

 Horowitz wrote against United States intervention in the Kosovo War, arguing that it was unnecessary and harmful to United States interests, but supported the interventionist foreign policy associated with the Bush Doctrine, including the 2003 invasion of Iraq.
 He also wrote critically of libertarian anti-war views.

 Horowitz opposed Barack Obama, illegal immigration, gun control, and Islam.
 He endorsed Presidents Ronald Reagan, George W. Bush, and Donald Trump.

-Horowitz described himself as "a defender of gays and 'alternative lifestyles', a moderate on abortion, and a civil rights activist".
+Economics

+In his book Empire and Revolution (1969), Horowitz centered and adapted Bolshevik concepts in his historical analysis up to that point.
+Critical of Joseph Stalin, Kenneth Boulding termed him a Marxist revisionist, who was comparable to Paul Sweezy and "curiously nationalistic".
+U.S. policymakers, he claimed, failed to apply Keynesian economics to internal needs and rather sought expansion of the market economy, resulting in U.S. foreign intervention.
+His dialectical materialist view considered nations that underwent bourgeois revolution before the 19th-century, like the U.S., as needing to undergo a stage of capitalism.
+Contrasting the development of the Soviet Union, Cuba, and China to the Alliance for Progress, he affirmed the need for socialist revolution.